 Mr. Gunnar Fjalar Helgason (Alternate Member of the Board of Directors)

-Gunnar Fjalar Helgason has an extensive experience and expertise in the field of international investment banking, particularly in the field of mergers and acquisitions.
-In the years 1995 to 2004, Mr. Helgason worked on mergers and acquisitions with Paine Webber Inc., Robertson Stephens & Co. and SawayaSegalas in New York
+Gunnar Fjalar Helgason has extensive experience and expertise in the field of international investment banking, particularly in the field of mergers and acquisitions.
+Mr. Helgason holds a B.Sc. in Economics from the University of Iceland.

-London.